ThomasTGilham/IBM1_Group_Project/README.md

 ##  Project Overview

 This repository contains the full codebase and analytical pipeline for the MSc Economics with Data Science dissertation, "Future-Proofing the UK Workforce: A Data-Driven Skills Strategy for IBM".
-The project analyses over 4,500 UK job postings to identify key job archetypes, quantify the economic value of specific skill sets, and provide strategic recommendations for IBM's SkillsBuild program.
+The project confronts the dual challenge of AI-driven disruption in the UK labour market: the contraction of entry-level roles and the simultaneous emergence of a significant salary premium for high-value data skills.

 Our core research question is:
 <code style="color: aqua">***How can IBM use its SkillsBuild platform to target future economics & data science skill gaps, focusing on different demographics and regions?***</code>

+To answer this, we developed an integrated supply-demand framework.
+On the demand side, we analysed over 4,500 UK job postings, using K-Means clustering to identify seven core Job Archetypes and Principal Component Analysis (PCA) to create twelve "Super-Skill" components.
+A semi-log OLS model was then used to quantify the economic value of these roles and skills.
+On the supply side, we analysed the IBM SkillsBuild curriculum to map its offerings against our data-driven findings.
+The final output is a set of specific, actionable recommendations for IBM to enhance its platform and better meet the evolving needs of the UK workforce.

 ---